Goose Island (South Australia)

 Goose Island is a small (2 ha), rocky island lying about 550 m from the northern end of the much larger Wardang Island, off the west coast of the Yorke Peninsula, in the Spencer Gulf of South Australia.
 Rising to a height of 26 m, its vegetation is dominated by African boxthorn on clay and calcarenite soils.
 The waters surrounding the island are protected in the Goose Island Aquatic Reserve.
-The island is leased from the Department of Environment, Water and Natural Resources by Scotch College and is co-managed by the two parties.
+The island was leased from the Department of Environment, Water and Natural Resources by Scotch College from 1996 to December 2024.
+The college relinquished its licence in advance of its 2027 expiry, handing the island back to traditional owners for alternative uses after several months of good faith negotiations and discussions between the College and DEW.

 Flora and fauna

 Flora

 Vegetation on Goose Island has degraded by activity such as grazing by feral goat and of 2009 was dominated by African boxthorn.
 Other introduced species include common iceplant, Capeweed great brome grass, slender thistle false caper and hedge mustard.
 Intact stands of native plants are found around the coastline including nitre-bush and marsh saltbush shrubland.
 Other native species include ruby saltbush, Australian hollyhock, climbing lignum, variable groundsel and bower spinach.